jupyterhub/oauthenticator/docs/source/getting-started.rst

 Group Management
 ~~~~~~~~~~~~~~~

-Allowed, blocked, and admin users can be managed through `Globus
+Allowed and admin users can be managed through `Globus
 Groups <https://docs.globus.org/how-to/managing-groups/>`__.
 Globus
 Groups are identified using a UUID and multiple groups can be used for
 each of these configuration settings.
 The lets JuptyerHub admininstators
 choose whether to manage memership in the groups, or use groups
 managed by others.
 For example, researchers could manage groups of
-collaborators, or a security could add users to blocked groups.
-Each
+collaborators.
+Each of these settings can contain multiple Globus
-of these settings can contain multiple Globus Groups.
+Groups.

 .. code:: python